hoangton/smartcash/wallets/recovery.rst

   - If 34 characters long and starting with S, this is a public address and cannot be used to restore access to lost funds.
 You need the private key.

-- If 51 characters long and starting with V, this is a :ref:`private key in WIF <privkey-restore>`, import using SmartCash Node Client
+- If 51 characters long and starting with V, this is a :ref:`private key in WIF <privkey-restore>`, import using SmartCash NodeClient

 Once you have determined your backup format, follow the links to view